GEMINI-Breeding/GEMINI-Breeding.github.io/docs/1. App/3- Process.md

 ## Orthomosaic Generation

+### OpenDroneMap

 - **NOTE**: To maximize orthomosaic output resolution, upload a gcp_locations.csv file in the `Upload` tab.
+  - You can also upload the GCP file right after selecting `Start` in the dropdown.
+- Under the `Orthomosaic Method` dropdown, select OpenDroneMap.
+This is recommended for Aerial data with vertical and horizontal overlap.
 - After uploading image files to the app, orthomosaic generation can be performed.
 - Expand the dropdown menu of the correct platform and sensor type to select the date to perform generation on.
 - Click the `Start` button to open the orthomosaic generation window.
 Use the `Previous` and `Next` buttons or the selection bar to iterate through images to mark all visible ground control points (GCPs) if a GCP Locations file was uploaded.
 If a GCP is placed in error, points can be removed by right-clicking.